hughbien/notebook/khan_academy_probability.md

 If you flip a coin three times, what's the probability of getting at least one head?

-There are 8 possibilties, we can figure that out because there are 2 possibilities per flip:
+There are 8 possibilities, we can figure that out because there are 2 possibilities per flip:

     8 = 2 * 2 * 2

-Instead of writing out all the possible combinations, reframe the question:
+Instead of writing out all the possible combinations, re-frame the question:

     P(at least one H) = P(not getting all tails)
     P(at least one H) = 1 - P(TTT)